Harry Smith Vacation Studentships

 For students:

-The studentships provide a stipend of £331 per week for a period of up to eight weeks (minimum six weeks).
-An additional sum of up to £400 for specific research costs may also be awarded.
+The studentships provide a stipend of £400.40 per week for a period of up to eight weeks (minimum six weeks).

 For supervisors:

+Up to £400 for specific research consumable costs may also be awarded.
 The studentship application process will give supervisors the opportunity to develop their grant writing skills.
-Successful supervisors will also be able to advance their project management, leadership and supervision skills as they mentor undergraduates during the summer project.
+Successful supervisors will also be able to advance their project management, leadership, and supervision skills as they mentor undergraduates during the summer project.
 Supervisors will gain experience in managing laboratory budgets and monitoring expenditure, and at the end of the studentship they will be able to develop their evaluation and reporting skills.

 Application process